jsoverson/gitfaq/index.md

 git reset --hard HEAD~1
 ```

-### &bull; Do you want to keep your changes and just undo the actual commit?
+### &bull; Do you want to keep your changes and just undo the actual act of committing?

 ```
 git reset HEAD~1